kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

 ### 1. Add `PATH` to `.bashrc`

 > [!Important]
-> Restart the terminal before executing the following.
+> Restart the terminal before executing the following commands.

 ``` shell